balakreshnan/Samples2024/LLMArch/SDCS.md

 The future of manufacturing lies in software-driven control systems.
 By reducing dependency on hardware, manufacturers can enhance automation, improve flexibility, and strengthen cybersecurity.
 As Industry 4.0 continues to shape the manufacturing landscape, software-driven systems will play a central role in driving operational efficiency, innovation, and resilience.

-## Architecture Diagram: Software-Driven Control System for Manufacturing
+## Architecture Software-Driven Control System for Manufacturing

 I’ll design an architecture diagram for this concept, detailing the key components such as: